Select Projects

 ALCCAR's general research methodology

-On our way to meet with the Chief and Queen Mother of Xedzodzoekope village, Ghana.
+Meeting with the Chief and Queen Mother of Xedzodzoekope, Ghana.

 Training session for climate change monitoring workshop facilitators in the Afram Plains, Ghana.
 Here we discuss locally-attuned approaches to grappling with village-scale erosion driven by regional climate change.
 Issues like this stem from increasingly severe rainfall events and diminishing capacity and resources to find solutions.